USFWS/fwspp/README.md

 and [AntWeb](http://www.antweb.org/).
 It draws heavily from the outstanding work by the [ROpenScience group](https://ropensci.org/) and their suite of species occurrence packages.
 The package also retrieves sources from [ServCat](https://ecos.fws.gov/ServCat/) using the refuge bounding box of the records.
+The ServCat query only pulls records associated with book chapters, conference proceedings, conference proceeding papers, geospatial datasets, journal articles, published reports, published report sections, published report series, resource briefs, tabular datasets, and unpublished reports.
+Only records that include at least one species in the taxonomy list and one digital file are returned.
+Records that are associated with more than one property are excluded.

 We provide options to: